Soham murders: Arrest

-Charges
+Formal charges

 By 20 August, investigators had established sufficient physical evidence from Huntley's home, vehicle and Soham Village College to charge him with two counts of murder.
 He was charged with these offences while detained for observation at Rampton Secure Hospital in Nottinghamshire, and all preliminary hearings against him were postponed until the conclusion of his mental health assessment.
-Carr was also charged with attempting to pervert the course of justice on this date.
+Carr was also charged with attempting to pervert the course of justice on this date, but not with murder as police and prosecutors had discounted the possibility she had been directly involved in the actual murders.
 (Note: At this hearing, Carr was informed by Principal Crown Prosecutor Marion Bastin this charge carried a maximum sentence of life imprisonment.
 On hearing this, Carr slumped forward.)
-She was further charged with two counts of assisting an offender on 17 January 2003.
+She was further charged with two counts of assisting an offender on 16 January 2003.

 While held on remand at Holloway Prison, Carr regularly enquired as to Huntley's welfare, and wrote several letters in which she professed her continued love for him.
-Carr only severed contact with Huntley in December 2002.
+Carr severed contact with Huntley in December 2002.